atennapel/coc-os/README.md

 ```
 TODO:
-- fix libraries
+- more erasure in descriptions (types and indeces)
+- shift more intelligently in constructMetaType
 - check that evaluation does not use erased values
-- more erasure in descriptions (types and indeces)
 - allow description datatypes arguments to be erased
 - generic eliminators for Fin tagged non-indexed datatypes
 - allow second component of pair to be erased